wkeebs/redis/README.md

 # Redis Project

 Welcome to the Redis project!
-This README will guide you through the setup and usage of the project.
+The aim of this project is to build a simple custom version of Redis, to apply data structures in a systems programming context.

 ## Table of Contents
 - [Redis Project](#redis-project)